 If an oil company has violated its agreement with you, it is possible that you can get a court order requiring them to fulfill their obligations under the contract.
 They may also be liable to you for damages.
 You will first need to have an oil and gas attorney review the contract and the facts that...Read more »

 I'm not sure what the BPU is.
 In Texas, if it is a rural water company, ask to see a copy of the company's tariff.
 The tariff will set out how they handle payments of deficiencies.
-If you disagree with the procedure, you can file a complaint with the Texas Commission on Environmental Quality or the...Read more »
+If you disagree with the procedure, you can file a complaint with the Texas Commission on Environmental...Read more »

 This is not something you can do on your own.
 You will need to contact an attorney who specializes in these kinds of claims.
 They will retain engineering experts to investigate the causal connection between the nearby company and your water well.
 The experts will test your water and attempt to...Read more »